 This recipe is meant to keep you from doing what you’re supposed to.
 Waking up to early, maybe we can sleep in.
 I’ll make you banana pancakes, pretend like it’s the weekend now.
 We can pretend it all the time.
 Can’t you see that it’s just raining…there ain’t no need to go outside.

-I will say these pancakes do turn out denser than a wheat-flour pancake, which is fine by me, but for those who like airy pancakes, I’d recommend coconut flour or almond meal pancakes instead.
+I will say these gluten free brown rice flour pancakes do turn out denser than a wheat flour pancake, which is fine by me, but for those who like airy pancakes, I’d recommend coconut flour or almond meal pancakes instead.
 If you like to experiment, using whipped egg whites, ricotta or applesauce may lighten these pancakes up a bit.

 Sing a banana pancake song and stack them as high as they’ll go.
 Feed them to your gluten-free roommates, save the rest for a pancake snack to be consumed at midnight, dream about ukuleles, repeat.

 - Basic Fluffy Coconut Flour Pancakes

 - Tiger Nut Flour Pancakes

 My cookbook, Paleo Power Bowls, is now available!
 CLICK HERE to check it out.
 Thank you for your all your support!

 If you make these gluten-free rice flour banana pancakes, please feel free to share a photo and tag @TheRoastedRoot on Instagram!